Karen Menke Paciorek

 Dr. Paciorek serves as the only outside member to the institutional review board for the High/Scope Educational Research Foundation, the organization responsible for the frequently cited Perry Preschool Longitudinal study on the benefits of quality preschool.
 High/Scope is the preeminent research organization in the field.

-Dr. Paciorek has served as the editor for this annual book used at over 600 colleges and universities for over 30 years.
+Dr. Paciorek has served as the editor for this annual book used at over 600 colleges and universities.
+It is in its 37th edition and Dr. Paciorek has edited 32 of the editions.

 Paciorek, K. M. (Ed.)
 2009 Taking Sides: Clashing Views in Early Childhood Education (2nd.ed.)
 McGraw-Hill Publishers